top of page

 Current Projects

+Our lab explores fish-focused questions in the marine and freshwater realm.
 New College Students (or students from the Sarasota area in general) are welcome to contact me about project ideas you may have.
-This page has information about some of the projects I am working on that I would be happy to discuss.
+This page has information about some of the projects our lab is working on that I would be happy to discuss more.

 Sexual Selection & Sexual Conflict in Syngnathids